About This Komaj Recipe

 - Dates: Dates are incredibly fudgy and speak volumes on their own.
 And the blend of butter, dates, and cardamom in this creates a beautiful marriage of flavors.

 - Butter: Butter acts as a binder in the filling as well as ensures the dates don’t dry out as they bake.

 - Cardamom: Arguably one of the most aromatic spices used globally, cardamom is common in Middle Eastern and Scandinavian cuisine.
 It adds warmth and a little brightness to the entire bake.

 - Dates: If you don’t fancy using fresh dates or they aren’t easily available, you can always substitute the dates for an equal amount of prunes.

 - Cumin Seeds: If you’re not a fan of cumin seeds, you can halve the amount and substitute with caraway seeds.

 Can I make this ahead of time?

 Yes!
 You can make both the filling and dough ahead of time.
 Follow the recipe and instead of letting the dough rise at room temperature, pop it into the fridge overnight for a slow prove.
 The next day, carry on with the recipe and shape it into individual rolls.

 Where can I find dates?

-Most supermarkets will carry a range of dates, if you can’t find medjool you can use other dates that have the stones removed.
-If you’re struggling to find them in a supermarket, a specialist or a green-grocer will almost definitely have them!
-Health food shops will also carry dried dates.
+Most supermarkets will carry a range of dates.
+If you can’t find Medjool, you can use other dates that have the stones removed.
+If you’re struggling to find them in a supermarket, you’re most likely to find them in a produce market or health food shops.